karimra/gnmic/docs/user_guide/event_processors/event_trigger.md

       # window of time during which max-occurrences need to
       # be reached in order to trigger the action
       window: 60s
+      # a dictionary of variables that is passed to the actions
+      # and can be accessed in the actions templates using `.Vars`
+      vars:
+      # path to a file containing variables passed to the actions
+      # the variable in the `vars` field override the ones read from the file.
+      vars-file:
       # the action to trigger
       actions:
       - name: counter1_alert